Polycythemia Vera in Children

 see if they look normal or not.

-- Erythropoietin (EPO) level.
+Erythropoietin (EPO) level.
 This test measures the amount of EPO in the blood.
-EPO is a hormone involved in red
+EPO is a hormone that helps make

 in blood disorders.
 Treatment may include:

-- Venipuncture or removing some blood, thus reducing the number of red blood cells (similar
+Venipuncture to remove some blood, which reduces the number of red blood cells (done

 Complications depend on how severe the polycythemia is.
-They include:
+They can include:

-Your child will be monitored for changes in blood test results or signs and symptoms
+Your child will be watched for changes in blood test results or signs and symptoms

 of complications.
-Your child should avoid extreme heat, like hot baths.
+Your child should stay out of extreme heat, like hot baths.
 Heat

 may make some symptoms like itching and burning worse.
 And he or she should stay away

 from sports and activities that are likely to cause injuries.
-Injuries may increase the
+Injuries may increase

 When should I call my child's healthcare provider?

-Call your child's healthcare provider if you notice new or worsening symptoms.
+Call your child's healthcare provider if you notice new or worse symptoms.
 For example,

-call if you see that your child is more tired than usual.
-Call your child's
+call if your child is more tired than usual.
+Call your child's healthcare provider

 blood cells.
 The extra cells make the blood too thick, increasing the risk of blood